JadeJaber/jadejaber.github.io/_posts/articles/2017-03-02-deploy-hdp-cloud-on-aws-or-azure.md

 Once your cluster is created, it will be displayed on your [home page](https://portal.azure.com/#)

-In order to connect to our machine, we need to [create a ssh funnel](https://fr.hortonworks.com/hadoop-tutorial/port-forwarding-azure-sandbox/) :

-You nee to edit your own ./.ssh/config file et put the public IP of your sandbox in the 4th line et your login in the 3rd line.
+In order to connect to our machine, we need to [create a ssh funnel](https://fr.hortonworks.com/hadoop-tutorial/port-forwarding-azure-sandbox/).
+You need to edit your own ./.ssh/config file and enter the public IP of your sandbox in the 4th line et your login in the 3rd line.
 ```shell
 Host azureSandbox
   Port 22